Robo-Project/rpa_dashboard/README.md

  POSTGRES_USER=<username>
  POSTGRES_PASSWORD=<password>
  -> save
+ -> Change the file permissions to user read only: chmod 400 postgres.env
- You will need these later when configuring grafana
+ You will also need these credentials later when configuring grafana
 ```

 ### To run: